What is Travel Nursing?

 Finding housing as a travel nurse can be stressful.
 Because you’re only looking for a place to stay for three months, rent is typically double what it would normally cost.
 And getting scammed?
 Unfortunately, it can be common amongst travel nurses.

-For tips on finding housing, make sure to read Resources for Finding Housing As a Travel Nurse
+For tips on finding housing, make sure to read:

 So why choose this crazy life of travel nursing?
 It’s the magic in the spontaneity, the impulsiveness, the craziness that leads you on adventure after adventure.
 While the money is nice, that isn’t what travel nursing is all about.
 The bad stuff – getting frozen out of the unit, not knowing anyone’s names, etc – feels like small setbacks in the big picture of travel nursing.
 Travel nursing pushes you out of your comfort zone, teaches you, and allows you to see the entire world (if you’re brave enough to go do it).
 And of course… travel nursing is to chase summertime too.